mitranim/atril/src-docs/html/component.md

 ### Contextual Dependencies

-The framework uses a variant of dependency injection — _dependency assignment_ — to give you contextual dependencies for each viewmodel.
+The library uses a variant of dependency injection — _dependency assignment_ — to give you contextual dependencies for each viewmodel.
 To get hold of them, use the `@assign` decorator (ES7/TypeScript) or the static `assign` property on the constructor function (ES5).